HSSBoston/early/README.md

 ## Early stuff

 I did programming for the first time with Lego WeDo and Scratch when I was a K student.
 Here are some of my very early apps and models!!!
 You can play a GIF animation by clicking each picture below.
-Its MP4 version is available too.
+Its MP4 version is available [here](images/).

 - Lego WeDo models and apps